Totality for Mixed Inductive and Coinductive Types: Introduction

-This approach also extends type theory with a notion of ``size'' for types.
-It has been successful and is implemented in Agda~\cite{Andreas,Andreas2}.
-This makes it possible, for example, to specify that the \t{map} function on list has type~$\forall n,\t{list}^n(T) \to \t{list}^n(T)$, where~$\t{list}^n(T)$ is the type of lists with~$n$ elements of type~$T$.
-These extra parameters allow to gather information about recursive functions and make it easier to check termination.
+This approach extends type theory with a notion of ``size'' that annotate types.
+It has been successful and is implemented in Agda~\cite{abel:miniagda,abel:termination}.
+It is possible to specify that the \tt{map} function on list has type~$\forall n,\tt{list}^n(T) \to \tt{list}^n(T)$, where~$\tt{list}^n(T)$ is the type of lists with~$n$ elements of type~$T$.
+These extra parameters give information about recursive functions and make it easier to check termination.
 A drawback is that functions on sized-types must take extra size parameters.
-This complexity is balanced by the fact that most of them can be inferred automatically and are thus mostly invisible to the casual user.\footnote{The libraries' implementors still needs to give the appropriate type to~\t{map} though.} Note however that this approach still needs to have a way to check that definition respect the sizes.
+This complexity is balanced by the fact that most of them can be inferred automatically and are thus mostly the libraries' implementers' job: in many cases, sizes are invisible to the casual user.
+Note however that sizes only help showing termination and productivity.
+Developing a totality checker is orthogonal to designing an appropriate notion of size and the totality checker described in this paper can probably work hand in hand with standard size notions.

+It should also be noted that the interaction between sizes and Agda's complex types is unclear and that, like for the actual termination checker, no corresponding proof of correctness has ever been written.